GENERAL REGULATIONS/SAFETY REQUIREMENTS

 F. Players riding in an open Cab, Bed or Side rails of POV must wear a helmet that offers bump protection.

 G. 4 Wheelers are not allowed as a POV.
 (Player command staff are authorized (1) 4 wheeler for each faction are authorized at events where POVs are being utilized.)
 These are for command transportation only and are not to be used as combat vehicles or gun trucks.

 H. ALL POVs MUST STAY within TEN feet of defined roads.
-(POVs may pull off roads and around other vehicles, but no trail blazing).
+(POVs may pull off roads and around other vehicles, but no trailblazing).

 I. POV Issued Number: You will be issued (4) 8.5x11 pieces of paper with your POV number printed on them.
 These will be attached to all sides of your POV.
 You may also stencil your assigned number to each side of your POV in 8.5x11 inches in size and easily seen.

-J. All POVs are required to have CB radio with antenna to have direct contact with other POV and AMS Command throughout the event, channels will be assigned prior.
+J. All POVs are required to have CB radio with an antenna to have direct contact with other POV and AMS Command throughout the event, channels will be assigned prior.
 (An actual CB Radio on CB frequencies).
 If your CB goes out, then your vehicle is off of the field.

 K. All POVs are required to have a ground guide when driving in reverse.
 This means a passenger must exit the stopped vehicle with his dead rag on and guide the vehicles going in reverse.
 Upon entering the POV the ground guide will then take his dead rag off and resume play.
-A ground guide cannon be killed so no need to shoot at him.
-A backup camera is acceptable in place of a ground guide, but must have appropriate field of view.
+A ground guide cannot be killed so no need to shoot at him.
+A backup camera is acceptable in place of a ground guide but must have the appropriate field of view.